How to Avoid Spam Complaints When Sending Emails

 Important: keep the weight of email HTML code below 100 kB.
 If it exceeds this norm, email clients are about to clip your email and add a button “view entire message”.
 Users don’t have time and desire to download anything.
 Email client cuts off the bottom part of your emails, thus recipients may not even see the “Unsubscribe” or “Manage Updates” buttons, and will definitely click “Report spam”.

-The absence of alt text can be literally catastrophic for an email.
+The absence of alt text can be literally catastrophic for an email and damage your sender reputation.

-Because when an image is blocked by an email client, the alt text tells the subscribers what that picture was supposed to show.
+Because when an image has not loaded yet, or a user has blocked the display of images for their inbox, the alt text tells the subscribers what that picture is all about.

 Moreover, the alt text performs one more useful mission — it helps your emails to pass email spam filters.

-Did you know that all email clients scan emails for the very alt text as they cannot “read” the images?
-If there’s no alt text detected in your newsletters, email clients may consider it as spam.
+Did you know that all modern email service providers scan emails for the very alt text as they cannot “read” the images?
+If there’s no alt text detected in your newsletters, different email service providers may consider it spam.

-Your newsletter emails with this feature are likely to pass those filters.
+Your newsletter emails with this feature are likely to pass those filters and lower your sender score.

 Keep calm: you can easily add them to images with Stripo.
 Once you've uploaded your image, in the settings panel you will be asked to enter your "Alt text".

-Google says that broken links may not cause any harm to your business, or email deliverability.
+Google says that broken links may not cause any harm to your business, or affects email deliverability.
 Ok, let it be so.
 Yet, they cause frustration and can be really annoying.
-When clients click the magic button to get from an email to your website or read detailed information on a specific topic and see “error 404”, they are unlikely to trust you any longer and are pretty much likely to mark your email as spam.
+When clients click the magic button to get from an email to your website or read detailed information on a specific topic and see “error 404”, they are unlikely to trust you any longer and are pretty much likely to mark spam emails and send them to spam folder.

-Definitely, if your emails are short, you can test all the links manually by yourself.
+So one of the best practices in email creation is to check your email links before sending emails to your audience.
+Definitely, if your marketing emails are short, you can test all the links manually by yourself.
 In case the email is too long and contains a big number of links, you should use special spam testing tools.
 They check your emails for broken links, as well.

-Now that you know the ways to avoid spam filters by creating proper email content, I want to remind general yet highly important metrics that help your emails pass anti-spam filters.
+Now that you know the ways to avoid spam filters by creating proper email campaign content, I want to remind general yet highly important metrics that help your emails pass the spam folder.

 Brand identity?
 Yes, your brand logo, company’s name, and the sender’s ID.
 I would like to start with this feature.